 Lectures.
 Part III.
 Agriculture Unit 12 ?
 Agriculture: Growing and domesticating.
 Domestication syndromes.
 Bottlenecks, selection, hybridization and polyploidization.
 Unit 13 ?
 The grasses and their domestication processes.
-Domestication in other economically important families: Solanaceae, Brassicaceae, Apiaceae and Rosaceae. ectures.
+Domestication in other economically important families: Solanaceae, Brassicaceae, Apiaceae and Rosaceae Lectures.
 Part IV.
 Biogeography Unit 14 ?
 Floristic kingdoms.
 Phytochorology: distribution areas.
 Potential vegetation and vegetation series.
 Endemic, rare, threatened and invasive plants.
 Seminars (2 hours) Seminar 1: Questionnaires on the life cycle variation across the green lineage.
 Introduction to the projects and learning service activities of the course.
 Seminar 2: Vascular plant evolution.
 Questionnaires on the main concepts around the topic.
 Seminar 3: Pollination and dispersal.
 Zoophylous and anemophylous Gymnosperms and Angiosperms.
 Questionnaires on the main concepts around the topic.
 Seminar 4: Agriculture.
 Comparative analyses on some economically important plant families.
 Review of the main concepts of the course.
 Fieldwork Seed plant diversity in Galicia.
 We will observe plant diversity in areas that are especially important due to their endemicity, the rarity of their flora, etc. aboratory sessions Lab session 1.
 Phylogenetic analysis.
 Building Maximum Parsimony phylogenetic trees.
 Lab session 2.
 Gymnosperms diversity.
 Identification, structure and comparative analysis of female cones from Subclass Ginkgoidae and Pinoideae (Families Taxaceae, Pinaceae, Cupressaceae -including Taxodiaceae-).
 Lab session 3.
 Classification of fruits.
 Flowers, Inflorescences and Fruits.
 Lab session 4.
 Angiosperms diversity I. Forest trees.
 F. Fagaceae, Betulaceae, Salicaceae, Oleaceae, Adoxaceae/Caprifoliaceae.
 Identification, structure and analysis of pollination and/or dispersal.
 Lab session 5.
 Angiosperm diversity II.
 Shrubs.
 F. Fabaceae, Ericaceae, Cistaceae, Rosaceae, Lamiaceae.
 Identification, structure and analysis of pollination and/or dispersal.
 Lab session 6.
 Angiosperm diversity III.
 Herbs (Rosidae, eu-dicots).
 F. Apiaceae, Caryophyllaceae, Asteraceae, Euphorbiaceae, Primulaceae.
 Identification, structure and analysis of pollination and/or dispersal.
 Lab session 7.
 Angiosperm diversity IV.
 Herbs (Lilianae, monocots).
 Asphodelaceae, Poaceae, Juncaceae, Alliaceae, Iridaceae.
-Identification, structure and analysis of pollination and/or dispersal. earning-service The students will acquire some of the skills programmed in the course through - collaborative research work with NGOs.
+Identification, structure and analysis of pollination and/or dispersal. earning-service The students will acquire some of the skills programmed in the course through collaborative research work with NGOs.
 This activity is organised as alternative to the Projects described below.
 Projects Two projects will be carried out.
-Both projects will focus on the study of different • morphological, biological and evolutionary traits of the spermatophytes.
-Special attention will be paid to plant diversity in NW Iberian Peninsula. and the second s
+Both projects will focus on the study of different morphological, biological and evolutionary traits of the spermatophytes.
+Special attention will be paid to plant diversity in NW Iberian Peninsula.
+This task is organised as alternative to the learning-service described above.

-Planning
+Planning g

-Methodologies / tests Competencies / Teaching hours Student?s personal Total hours
+Methodologies / tests Competencies Ordinary class Student?s personal Total hours

-Results (in-person & virtual) work hours
+hours work hours

 Guest lecture / keynote speech A1 A7 A11 A19 B1 B2 21 46.5 67.5

 B3 B8 B9 B10

 Seminar A7 A9 B1 B2 B3 B8 7 11.5 18.5

 B9 B10

 Laboratory practice A2 A4 A6 A9 A11 A30 14 7 21

 A31 B1 B3 B5

 Field trip A1 A2 A9 A19 A20 7 0 7

 A23 A32 B1 B2

 Supervised projects A22 A23 A26 A27 0 17 17

 A29 A32 B3 B8

 Case study A22 A23 A26 A27 0 17 17

 A29 A32 B3 B8

 Personalized attention 2 0 2

-()The information in the planning table i s for guidance only and does not take into account the heterogeneity of the st udents.
+()The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

-/\The information in the r alanning table is for guidance onl y and does not take into account the heterogeneity of the students () The illiorination in the p naming table is for guidance offi y and does not take into account the heterogeneity of the students.